 We invite you to contact the Office of Accessibility Services at [email protected] with any questions or concerns.
 You are welcome to make an appointment and visit us in the Center for Student Success, on the Ground Floor of Lefavour Hall.
 Please refer to this Simmons Access Info Sheet.
 We look forward to working with you!

-The following information will help you to learn how to register with the OAS; how to schedule use of the Testing Center for assessments (exams and quizzes); and other important information.
 Please note: students must be fully registered and receive confirmation of eligibility before requests for academic accommodations can be made.

 Information for Faculty